“It’s not what you look at that matters, it’s what you see.” – Henry David Thoreau

 What is Growing Humankindness?

-One day, when I was trying to find the words for this path of healing – and what I wanted to offer as a place of support for others – my husband said, “What about Growing Humankindness?”
-And so this work, and this website, was born.
+One day, when I was trying to find the words for this path of healing, my husband said, “What about Growing Humankindness?”
+And so this work was born.

-Since that time I’ve had the honor to sit at the hearth of other peoples’ stories, to receive their sacred stories with food.
-I’ve been awed by their caravan of loss, courage, healing, and renewal.
+Since that time, I’ve had the honor to sit alongside many others, to receive their sacred stories with food.
+I’ve been awed by their stories of loss, courage, healing, and renewal.
 It is to them that this space is dedicated and to whom it belongs.

 How we help

-If you feel frustrated and stuck in food, and you want a compassionate way of softening this protector, you’re in the right place.
+If you feel frustrated and stuck in food, and you want a compassionate way of softening these patterns, you’re in the right place.

 We offer a gentle path to soften self blame, self criticism, shame and self soothing with food, with support at your side.
-We primarily offer group classes (as well as some do at home courses) because we value the power and beauty of joining with others: healing is not meant to nor should be done alone.
+We offer small group classes, an online support group, home study courses and a wee bit of 1 on 1 companioning for those who are going through a course and need more support.

 Overeating can soften, and here you’ll learn a relational, developmental approach to support this transformation.

-Change how you relate, and how you see – rather than seeing your struggles as personal failures, we’ll help you embrace them as opportunities to deepen compassion: a call from the soul to grow into a full, rich human being.
+Change how you see, and how you relate – rather than seeing your struggles as personal failures, we’ll help you embrace them as opportunities to deepen compassion: a call from the soul to grow into a full, rich human being.

 Move from shame, isolation, and separation into relationship, community, and connection – The isolation of addiction can be so painful!
 As we heal, we reconnect with ourselves, life, and others.
 It’s a radical surprise how our vulnerability can be a place of connection with others rather than a place of separation.

-Our approach is grounded in a few key areas:
+Our approach is grounded in these key areas:

-- attachment theory and developmental psychology, especially the work of Dr. Gordon Neufeld
+- Relational neuroscience, attachment theory and developmental psychology, most especially the work of Dr. Gordon Neufeld and Bonnie Badenoch

-We tend to attract a rich variety of gentle, sensitive, passionate souls from across the globe – healers, doctors, therapists and coaches, mystics and ministers, mothers (and a few fathers), meditators and spiritual seekers, teachers, artists, poets and writers who come to and offer their unique wisdom at our hearth.
+We attract gentle, sensitive, passionate souls from across the globe – healers, doctors, nurses and doulas, therapists and coaches, mystics and ministers, parents and grandparents, meditators and spiritual seekers, teachers and artists, and poets and writers.

 Where to start